-Comp letely fill out this form.
+Con npletely fill out this form.

-I hereby authorize USCI to release any and all of information to: of my enrollment, academic a nd administrative re cords and
+I hereby authorize USCI to release any and a information to: ll of my enrollment, academic a nd administrative re cords and

 (Print first and las t name of individual or r name of company)

 Address:

 (Street) (City) (State) (Zip)

-If only certain information is authorized for rel lease, clearly indicate which in formation:
+If only certain information is authorized for release, clearly indicate which in formation:

-Stu udent Information
+Student Information

-Student ID: Cours e/Program Code:
+Student ID: Co urse/Program Code:

 Student Name:

 (First) (Last)

-Address:(Street) (City) (Chata) (7:)
+Address:

+(Street) (City) (State) (Zip)

-Today's Date: , (State) (Zip)
+Today's Date:

 Student Signature:

-If student is a minor, parent or guardian signature is a ilso required.
+If student is a minor, parent or guardian signatu re is also required.

 Parent/Guardian Signature:

-^{® 2014-2020} U.S. Career Institute
+® 2014-2020 U.S. Career Institute